jeffdanurss/Billing_Microservice/README.md

 ## Features

-- **RabbitMQ Integration**: Consumes messages from a RabbitMQ queue.
-- **Email Notifications**: Sends emails using an SMTP server.
+- **Invoice Generation**: Creates invoices based on user transactions.
-- **MongoDB Storage**: Persists notification data in a MongoDB database.
+- **MongoDB Storage**: Persists billing data in a MongoDB database.
+- **RabbitMQ Integration**: Publishes billing events to RabbitMQ for downstream processing.
-- **REST API**: Provides endpoints to interact with the service.
+- **REST API**: Provides endpoints to interact with the billing service.
-- **Docker Support**: Easily deployable using Docker and Docker Compose.

 ---